n8n-io/n8n-docs/docs/integrations/creating-nodes/test/node-linter.md

 # Nodelinter

+[TODO: update this to reflect using nodelinter from within the starter rather than assuming n8n install availability https://github.com/n8n-io/nodelinter]

 [Nodelinter](https://github.com/n8n-io/nodelinter) is an extensible static analysis tool for checking your n8n node files.
 It helps you to follow n8n recommended best practices when developing new nodes.

 This includes rules for: